globalwaffles/nba_CLI/README.md

 ## Install

-In order to use nba-go, make sure that you have [Node](https://nodejs.org/) version 6.0.0 or higher.
+In order to use nba_CLI, make sure that you have [Node](https://nodejs.org/) version 6.0.0 or higher.

 ```
 $ npm install -g nba-go